 Individuals seeking CE credit to be used towards state or agency credentials should contact their credentialing/licensing agency for guidance.

 Click the button below for CE credit

-For questions about CE opportunities not addressed in the information below, please email the Early Intervention team at OneOpEarlyIntervention@gmail.com
+For questions about CE opportunities not addressed in the information above, please email the Early Intervention team at OneOpEarlyIntervention@gmail.com

 Good Things Come in Threes | Series